February 1, 2022

-Ian Introduces Himself to Shelridge:
+Caitlin Introduces Herself to Shelridge:

 Different range styles result in different divot patterns.
 And some patterns cause more damage and maintenance.
 Here is what the USGA recommends: